tetranz/select2entity-bundle/README.md

 ```
 This script will add the functionality globally for all elements with class `select2entity`, but if the `img` is not passed it will work as the original `select2entity`.

-You also will need to override following block in your template:
+You also will need to override the following block in your template:
 ```twig
 {% block tetranz_select2entity_widget_select_option %}
     <option value="{{ label.id }}" data-img="{{ label.img }}" selected="selected">{{ label.text }}</option>